Rocco-Gossmann/SvelteHelloWorldTodos/README.md

 ### Step 2 - More than a Todo List
 - ✔ Setup IndexedDB => Store Todos there
-- ⬜ add Tags
+- ✔ add Tags
-  - ⬜ assign/remove tags to todos
+  - ✔ assign tags
-  - ⬜ filter todo list by tag
+  - ✔ filter todo list by tag
+  - ⬜ remove tags from todos
+  - ⬜ remove tags from app

 ### Step 3 - Security and Portability
 - ⬜ Figure out Encryption via WebCrypto-API